hmil/hmil.github.io/source/_posts/TypeScript-project-structure2.md

 - Performs a `npm publish`
 - Rolls back the changes made in the `package.json` files

 I will not dive into the details of this script and I would not advise you to reuse it as-is for your own projects.
 Instead, you should try it out and understand how it works so you can apply this knowledge to your specific use-case.

-We call this file from the `Makefile`, this way we can leverage the build system to run a build and test the packages before performing a release.
-I will not dig into the details of this script but I invite you to take a look at it by yourself.
-You can try it out by running:
+We call this script from the `Makefile`.
+Run it with the following command:

 ```
 make publish